CraigB-spinner/Arcade-Trackball/README.md

   - [Trackball_8-Button.ino](Trackball_8-Button.ino)
 - Standard Mouse and Joystick buttons version - mod Joystick directions (use buttons for menu)
   - [Trackball_8-Button-mod.ino](Trackball_8-Button-mod.ino) <sub> 1.</sub><br/>
+- Standard Mouse and Joystick buttons version - mod RGB Trackball and Joystick directions (use buttons for menu)
+  - [Trackball_8-Button-mod-rgb.ino]() <sub> 1.
+2.</sub> Available at later date... once parts arrive & tested.<br/>

 <sub>1.
 Used two TTP223 Capacitive Touch switches to control special functions: the
 "[Touch Switches](Pics/Double%20Touch.jpg)" and
 "[Touch in Box](Pics/Special%20Touch%20Buttons.jpg)"
 Note: Invert the Touch I/O state by shorting contact A to Vcc, and/or contact B to activate on/off toggle mode.</sub>
+<sub>2.
+Trackball colour rotation using a RGB 5050 LED Strip and
+PORTF bits 4-6 set to output (requires fuse bit JTAGEN=1 be disabled) to control the colour.
+Use caution when reprograming Fuse bits & Bootloader as incorrect settings may brick microcontroller.
+Proceed at own risk.</sub>

 **Extra expenses:**
 Dupont connectors 2.54mm pitch JST SM kit (requires special crimper)